NetApp/terraform-provider-netapp-ontap/.github/copilot/code-style.md

 ## Resource tests
 - All resources need an acc test
 - ACC test need to create/update and import the resource
+- When creating resource.TestCheckResourceAttr line the first parameter is the resource name, the second parameter is one of the variable from the new module, and the last is an exmaple input for that variable
 - Here is an example of a acc test for storage_snapshot_policy.go
 ```go
     package storage_test